ComposableFi/composable/docs/docs/user-guides/polkassembly-picasso-governance.md

-# How to use Polkassembly to participate in Picasso governance
+# Interacting with Picasso governance

 Picasso will be utilizing Polkassembly for on-chain governance participation.
 In this article, we outline what Polkassembly is, how to sign up with a Polkadot.js wallet,